basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 It's been a fantastic success in my personal workflow, and it's all open-source for you to try.
 Contributions and ideas are always welcome!

+Once I trusted my toolchain, the obvious next step was to feed *all* my data into it.

 ## 4. The Grand Ambition: `AIBrain` 🧠

 My second package, [`AIBrain`](https://github.com/basnijholt/aibrain), is a much larger endeavor.